AlexxNB/derver/README.md

 derver [parameters] [serve_directory]
 ```

-You may use `npx derver` instantly  or install globally by `npm install -g derver` and then use comand `derver`.
+You may use `npx derver` instantly  or install globally by `npm install -g derver` and then use command `derver`.

-To serve and watching curent directory just run:
+To serve and watching current directory just run:

 ```sh
 derver